 "Is there someone there who speaks better English?"

 "Some companies outsource their customer service departments to other countries," says Hakopdjanian.
 "Many companies also hire first-generation immigrants that may have an accent.
 Unfortunately, some customers will discriminate against other people based on their ethnicity.
 If a customer service rep was hired by a company, speaks English well, and has a good understanding of the company's products, they're perfectly qualified to help solve a customer's problem or process their transaction.
 There's no need for racial discrimination."

-Sometimes just the right curse word feels like the only answer in a particularly contentious or frustrating situation.
-But it’s almost always a bad idea.
-“Using profanity, curse words, or expletives do not help your case,” explains DuBoff.
-“In fact, they communicate to the customer service representative that you’re aggravated and that you’ll be hostile to deal with.”
+Sometimes the right curse word feels like the only answer in a particularly contentious or frustrating situation.
+But "using profanity, curse words, or expletives do not help your case," explains DuBoff.
+"In fact, they communicate to the customer service representative that you're aggravated and that you'll be hostile to deal with."

-He explains that reps will often respond by giving the customer time to cool off, which might mean waiting several hours (or even a day plus) to respond—or by ignoring them altogether, leaving the customer with the same issue that made them so angry to begin with.
+He explains that reps will often respond by giving the customer time to cool off, which might mean waiting several hours (or even several days) to respond or just ignoring the customer altogether, leaving them with the same issue that made them so angry to begin with.

 "These customer service reps are human beings doing the best job they can," adds Hakopdjanian.
 "Swearing at them never motivates them to work faster or try harder.
 It's actually counterproductive.
 When a person is being yelled at or bullied, they're less motivated to want to help and may even look for ways to be firm with the company's policies."